 What does a great Bolognese—that important combination of mirepoix, tomato, and ground meat served over pasta—really accomplish?
 Does it take us back in time?
 Does it carry us home?
-Bolognese acts as a comfort food and as a magic melding of ingredients, one that summons the notes our palates crave most, one that summons memory and fondness long since packed away.
+Bolognese acts as comfort food and as a magic melding of ingredients, it's one that summons the notes our palates crave most, one that summons memory and fondness long since packed away.
 Sweet tomatoes.
 Earthy meat.
-Seratonin-boosting carbohydrates.
-Savory onions, carrots, and celery all cooked in fat.
+Carbohydrates.
+Savory onions, carrots, and celery, all cooked in fat.
 This dish boasts every last bit of flavor.

 But the mood these days—for both environmental and health reasons—propels us toward meals made with less meat.
-That means finding adequate substitutes that can satisfy the umami-craving part of the brain, the part that wants to its sink teeth into something meaty.
-Meaty does not have to mean meat per se.
+That means finding adequate substitutes that can bring the kind of umami sensibility that meat does.
+Being meaty does not necessarily have to mean eating meat.
 Browning—one of the addictive flavor profiles that we associate with meat—can be readily achieved on vegetables, too.
-In meat, the rearranging of amino acids that turns it brown, crusty, and nearly sweet is called a Maillard Reaction.
+In meat, the rearranging of amino acids that turns it brown, crusty, and nearly sweet is called a Maillard reaction.
 It’s what happens when you introduce high heat to a dry steak.
 It’s the char and everything that comes with it.

 But vegetables can assume those deeply savory, brown flavors, too, as the natural sugars in them convert and turn dark through a different process: caramelization.
 It is fair to say that cauliflower, no matter how charred, will likely not convince you to ditch ground meat forever.
 But an able—even superlative—substitute for meat is the humble mushroom, itself an earthy food prone to browning under the right circumstances.
 In the quest to eat a little less meat, consider mushrooms not merely a “good enough” substitute of the meat you’re missing.
 They're the unexpected star of the show.